sportlog/di/README.md

 $foo = $container->get(Foo::class);

 // 2) When working with interfaces you must set
-// the class id which shall be created
+// the class id which shall be created.
 $container = new Container();
 $container->set(FooInterface::class, Foo::class);
 $foo = $container->get(FooInterface::class);

 // 3) You can also use a factory with an optional
-// set of dependencies if required. class Config {
+// set of dependencies if required.
+Consider
+// you want to provide some initial value to the Foo-Instance
+// from a config for example:
+class Config {
     public function getFooInit(): string {
         return 'init-foo';